 Europe is renowned for its stunning architecture across destinations.
 The astonishing masterpieces often include colorful mosaic and beautifully designed tile work – and simply can’t miss them on your Europe trip.
 Whether they are located in a house, a church, or a mausoleum, these delicate pieces of art have been around for centuries and still captivate travel lovers from around the world.

 Here’s the best of Europe’s architecture and design for your travel bucket list.
-Plan a summer getaway with a cheap flight to your favorite European destination.
+Plan a summer getaway to your favorite European destination:

 The House of Million Pieces – Chartres, France